Mexicana Universal Michoacán

 Mexicana Universal Michoacán is a pageant in Michoacán, Mexico, that selects that state's representative for the national Mexicana Universal pageant.

 En 2000 y 2001 no fue enviada una representante del estado.

-The State Organization hasn't had a national winner in Nuestra Belleza México, obteniendo sin embargo la corona de Reina Hispanoamerican Mexico en el 2016 con Magdalena Chipres, se posiciono como virreina en el certamen internacional.
+The State Organization hasn't had a national winner in Nuestra Belleza México, however, obtaining the crown of Queen of Hispanoamerican Mexico in 2016 with Magdalena Chipres, she positioned herself as vice-queen in the international contest.

-Michoacán actualmente cuenta con 7 clasificaciones a las finales nacionales.
-Dos al top 20, 2003 y 2019.
-Una al top 15, 2010 y con cuatro pases al top 10, 2004, 2006, 2016, 2018.
+Michoacán currently has nine places in the national finals.
+Two among the top 20, in 2003 and 2019; one among the top 15, in 2010; five among the top 10, in 2004, 2006, 2016, 2018 and 2025; and one winner, in 2023.

 Titleholders

 Below are the names of the annual titleholders of Mexicana Universal Michoacán, listed in ascending order, and their final placements in the Mexicana Universal after their participation, until 2017 the names are as Nuestra Belleza Michoacán.